 Mitsuki: Between [Meroko's] hand and mine... is Eichi.

-Meroko's backstory is pretty bad, too.
-Dreaming of love and finding someone she likes, then finding out she's suddenly engaged-to-be-married to her best friend's fiancÚ (and hearing that said best friend was going to marry the guy she liked), getting almost raped by him and even seeing proof of her best friend and crush being together drove her over the edge...
+- Meroko's backstory is pretty bad, too.
+Dreaming of love and finding someone she likes, then finding out she's suddenly engaged-to-be-married to her best friend's fiancé (and hearing that said best friend was going to marry the guy she liked), getting almost raped by him and even seeing proof of her best friend and crush being together (though in reality, they were sharing a Last Kiss since the best friend liked the guy but was about to refuse him because pre-Meroko loved him too) drove her over the edge...